 Merchant Services (MS) collaborates with Stanford departments to help them establish merchant accounts and securely process credit/debit card payments for their products and services.
 There are important factors merchants must consider when beginning to accept credit/debit card payments through platforms like Stripe and others.
-These include establishing roles and responsibilities for the process, determining payment method and the associated fee structure and obtaining approval for third party service providers.
+These include establishing roles and responsibilities for the process, determining payment method and the associated fee structure and using third-party service providers.

-Stanford purchasing cards (PCards) and travel cards (TCards) are outside the scope of MS. They are a tool for individuals making purchases and traveling on behalf of the university and are managed by Card Services.
+Stanford purchasing cards (PCards) and travel cards (TCards) are not a part of the Merchant Services Program.
+These cards are tools for individuals making purchases and traveling on behalf of the university and are managed by Card Services.
 For more information on PCards, refer to PCards Overview and for information on TCards, refer to TCards Overview.
-For assistance, submit a support request.
+For assistance, submit a support request to the Card Services Team.

-Key Players in a Credit and Debit Card Transaction
+Key Roles in a Credit and Debit Card Transaction

 To better understand the process of a credit or debit card transaction, it is necessary to learn the key players involved: